tripolious/searcher-cookbook/eth_call-state-override/README.md

     }
 }
 ```
-is our fake contract we created

-normally the uni2 pair contract returns
-_reserve0 uint112, _reserve1 uint112, _blockTimestampLast uint32

-to help summarize the data for later processing we want the following return values
-address pair, uint112 reserve0, uint112 reserve1

-after you have your custom contract you need the deployed byte-code to use it to overwrite the state of the original pair contract
+After you have your custom contract you need the deployed byte-code to use it to overwrite the state.
+To get the deployed byte-code you can use solc to generate it.
 ```bash
 solc Xyz.sol --bin-runtime --optimize
 ```
-if you don't have solc, you can use remix, deploy the contract and you will find it in "Compilation Details" => RUNTIME BYTECODE

 ### Tips
 Of course, you don't need to use assembly in your fake smart contract